Automotive Technical Education Program (ATEP)

 Why Choose This Program

 - Access.
-You can join our program during the fall or spring semester.
+You can join our program during the fall or spring semesters.

 - You will get real-world experience, completing 640 hours of supervised work at an independent shop or dealership.